microsoft/pxt-arcade/docs/skillmap/collector-themed/collectort4.md

 ## Step 8

 **Now that's an exciting game!**

 Play through your game a few times to appreciate how much you've done!

-When you're ready, click **Finish** to return to the main page where you can share your game with family and friends!
+When you're ready, click **Done** to return to the main page where you can share your game with family and friends!